Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 <!-- https://discord.com/channels/617136488840429598/617228895573377054/998678002256855130 -->

 {% raw %}
-??? quote "Click here to see a modified version for Anime Cards."
+??? example "Click here to see a modified version for Anime Cards."

     ```handlebars
     {{#*inline "pitch-accent-list-single-dict"}}